MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/gdpr-dsr-Office365.md

 Outlook Customer Manager sammelt und speichert Benutzerinformationen sowohl für den Besitzer des Outlook Customer Managers als auch für seine Kunden und Geschäftskontakte.

-- Besitzerdaten.
-Hierzu gehören Name, Adresse und E-Mail-Adresse.
-Dokumente und Dateien, die ein Besitzer mit einem Kunden teilt, werden in OneDrive for Business, SharePoint Online und als Aufgaben in Outlook gespeichert.
+- Owner data.
+This includes name, address, and email address.
+Documents and files that an owner shares with a customer are stored in OneDrive for Business, SharePoint Online, and as tasks in Outlook.
-- Kunden- und Geschäftskontaktdaten.
-Kundendaten können Name, Adresse und E-Mail-Adresse sein.
-Kunden- und Kontaktdaten werden vom Unternehmen in Outlook oder Outlook Web App erstellt.
-Die Kontakte werden im gesamten Geschäftscenter geteilt.
-Dokumente und Dateien, die ein Kunde mit einem Unternehmen teilt, werden in OneDrive for Business, SharePoint Online und als Aufgaben in Outlook gespeichert.
+- Customer and business contact data.
+Customer data can include name, address, and email address.
+Customer and contact data is created by the business in Outlook or Outlook web app.
+Contacts are shared across Business center.
+Documents and files that a customer shares with a business are stored in OneDrive for Business, SharePoint Online, and as tasks in Outlook.

 Outlook Customer Manager speichert auch Aktivitäten und Erkenntnisse über Kunden in Exchange.